Churn Men's Shed Cirencester

 Donations of tools and materials will be very welcome and arrangements can be made to collect them if necessary.

-If this sounds like just the bolt hole you have been waiting for, come along to the Shed at Cirencester Fire Station, open every Thursday from 2pm to 4pm to find out more – please use the rear entrance to the Fire Station off School Lane.
+If this sounds like just the bolt hole you have been waiting for, come along to the Shed at Cirencester Fire Station, open every Thursday, usually from 10am to 4pm – please use the rear entrance to the Fire Station off School Lane.

 The UK Men’s Sheds Association